-One Pot Beef Stroganoff – One Pot – the perfect easy and comforting weeknight dish.
-Best of all, this classic comfort food is made in just one pan with tender slices of beef and creamy mushrooms
+One Pot Beef Stroganoff – the perfect easy and comforting weeknight meal.
+Best of all, this skillet beef stroganoff recipe creates classic comfort food with tender slices of beef and creamy mushrooms, so clean up is easy!

 This post first appeared on The Recipe Critic